 Dental bridges are usually described as permanent because they are not removable.
 However, that does not mean that they last forever.
 They may need to be replaced every 5 to 15 years, depending on how well you take care of them.
 It is possible to extend the lifespan of your bridge past the 15-year mark.

-If you’re looking for a capable, experienced dentist to replace a missing tooth, please contact Aesthetic Dental Studio online or call 403-543-4600 today to arrange a discussion of your dental needs.
+If you’re looking for a capable, experienced dentist to replace a missing tooth, please contact Aesthetic Dental Studio online by clicking here or call 403-543-4600 today to arrange a discussion of your dental needs.
 Located in Calgary, serving Cochrane and all of Alberta.